Topic 6 - Intro to Hypothesis Testing

 Motivating Example - The Conclusion

-• The previous result tells us that the probability that we would have selected the Special Cup at least 34 times if the true proportion of rounds that would theoretically be played in the Special Cup is only 0.25 is 0.019.
+• The previous result tells us that the probability that we would have selected the Special Cup at least _____ times out of 100 rounds, if the true proportion of rounds that would theoretically be played in the Special Cup is only 0.25, is _____.

-• This means there is less than a 2% chance that the random generator would have selected the Special Cup 34 or more times if the true population proportion is only 0.25.
+• This means there is a ________ chance that the random generator would have selected the Special Cup _____ or more times if the true population proportion is only 0.25.

 • Based on this result, do you think it seems reasonable to conclude that the random generator is selecting cups (mushroom, flower, star, and special) in equal proportions?